department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/new-skills.md

 <div class="va-introtext">

-If you have a service-connected disability that makes it hard for you to succeed in your career path, the Vocational Rehabilitation and Employment (VR&amp;E) Employment Through Long-Term Services track can help you find work in a different field that better suits your current abilities and interests.
+If you have a service-connected disability that makes it hard for you to succeed in your career path, you may be interested in the Vocational Rehabilitation and Employment (VR&amp;E) Employment Through Long-Term Services track.
+VR&E training can help you find work in a different field that better suits your current abilities and interests.
 Find out if you’re eligible for career counseling and vocational training through VR&E.

 </div>